netdata/netdata/docs/netdata-agent/sizing-netdata-agents/ram-requirements.md

 about 16 GiB
 ```

-There are two cache sizes that can be configured in `netdata.conf`:

-1. `[db].dbengine page cache size`: this is the main cache that keeps metrics data into memory.
-When data is not found in it, the extent cache is consulted, and if not found in that too, they are loaded from the disk.
-2. `[db].dbengine extent cache size`: this is the compressed extent cache.
-It keeps in memory compressed data blocks, as they appear on disk, to avoid reading them again.
-Data found in the extent cache but not in the main cache have to be uncompressed to be queried.

-Both of them are dynamically adjusted to use some of the total memory computed above.
-The configuration in `netdata.conf` allows providing additional memory to them, increasing their caching efficiency.

-## I have a Netdata Parent that is also a systemd-journal logs centralization point, what should I know?
+## Parents that also act as `systemd-journal` Logs centralization points

 Logs usually require significantly more disk space and I/O bandwidth than metrics.
 For optimal performance, we recommend to store metrics and logs on separate, independent disks.

-Netdata uses direct-I/O for its database, so that it does not pollute the system caches with its own data.
-We want Netdata to be a nice citizen when it runs side-by-side with production applications, so this was required to guarantee that Netdata does not affect the operation of databases or other sensitive applications running on the same servers.
+Netdata uses direct-I/O for its database, in order to not pollute the system caches with its own data.

 To optimize disk I/O, Netdata maintains its own private caches.
 The default settings of these caches are automatically adjusted to the minimum required size for acceptable metrics query performance.